microsoft/CCF/sphinx/source/members/open_network.rst

     $ ./scurl.sh https://<ccf-node-address>/members/vote --cacert network_cert --key member2_privk --cert member2_cert --data-binary @vote_conditional.json -H "content-type: application/json"
     true

-The user is successfully added once a the proposal has received enough votes under the rules of the :term:`constitution` (indicated by the response body ``true``).
+The user is successfully added once a the proposal has received enough votes under the rules of the :term:`Constitution` (indicated by the response body ``true``).

 The user can then make user RPCs, for example ``whoAmI`` to retrieve the unique caller ID assigned to them by CCF: